 By far the most popular option for families to see the west coast USA in detail is to road trip.
 However, even this method throws up many different transport options and routes you can take.
 There are three primary routes to consider up the west coast:

 Route 1 – The most scenic coastal route through California – but also the longest and windiest!
 If you have motion sickness sufferers, strongly consider if you need to take this route the entire way or just pop on for sections you really want to see.

-Route 101 – A faster route that still takes you fairly near to the coast through California, then hugs the coast from the Redwoods all the way through Oregon and around the Olympic Peninsula before finishing in Seattle.
+Route 101 – A faster route that still takes you fairly near to the coast through California, then hugs the coast from the Redwoods in Northern California all the way through Oregon and around the Olympic Peninsula before finishing in Seattle.
 You will likely hop on and off this major route several times during your west coast trip.